Jonathan-Ball/FriendOrganizer/README.md

 [**Pre-requisites**](url)

-As this program uses a SQL Db with Entity Framework you would need to update the database.
+This program used a local SQL Db with Entity Framework to develop.
+As such you would need to make sure the computer running this program has full SQL installed.

+You would then need to run

 [**Using:**](url)
 Windows Presentation Foundation